AdamG012/moe-paper-models/README.md

 1. Multitask Downstream tasks

+Symbols:

+- \*   = Values that are unconfirmed or insinuated from their experiments.
+- N/A = Not available (or couldn't find it)

 ## Model Sizes of Paper Implementations

 | Paper                   | Expert Size             | Total Size              | Num Experts (per layer) | Num Layers                |